decred/dcrdocs/docs/glossary.md

 Assuming N is sufficiently large, reversing this process is computationally infeasible.

-#### Elliptic Curve Cryptography
+#### Elliptic Curve Cryptography (ECC)

-Elliptic-curve cryptography (ECC) is an approach to public-key cryptography based on the algebraic structure of elliptic curves over finite fields.
+An approach to public-key cryptography based on the algebraic structure of elliptic curves over finite fields.

 ECC requires significantly smaller keys to achieve equivalent security compared to non-EC cryptography techniques - for example, a 256 bit ECC key is equivalent